The WAL compression feature

 Conclusion

 Ok, conclusion time.
-As we had a synthetic dataset we could say that if you’re doing mostly random updates over the whole dataset, enabling wal_compression could bring you noticeable improvement in form of replication lag decrease when network between replicas is slow, disk space savings for your WAL archive when doing PITR or most importantly general decrease of server disk IO contention.
+As we had a synthetic dataset we could say that if you're doing mostly random updates over the whole dataset, enabling wal_compression could bring you noticeable improvement in the form of: a replication lag decrease when the network between replicas is slow; disk space savings for your WAL archive when doing PITR; or most importantly, a general decrease of server disk IO contention.
 You should definitely give this setting a try!
-And the best part is that it’s as easy as switching the flag in your config and restarting your server.
+And the best part is that it's as easy as switching the flag in your config and restarting your server.